18F/guides-and-methods-hugo/README.md

 ## Architectural Decision Records

-Check out our ADR directory (just [one so far](https://github.com/18F/guides-and-methods-hugo/pull/3#event-7726496797)) for a history of architectural decisions!
+Check out our ADR directory (https://github.com/18F/guides-and-methods-hugo/pull/3#event-7726496797)) for a history of architectural decisions!

 ## Contact
 Open a GitHub issue and assign to the `@guides-admins` group.